Koya unspecified in India

 Introduction / History

-The Koya live in the forests, plains, and valleys on both sides of the Godavari River, which lies in the central Indian state of Andhra Pradesh.
-Many also live in the states of Madhya Pradesh and Orissa.
-The Koya are said to have migrated to central India from their original home in Bastar, northern India.
+The Koya live in the forests, plains, and valleys on both sides of the Godavari River, which lies in the central Indian states of Andhra Pradesh, Telangana, Madhya Pradesh and Odisha.
+The Koya probably migrated to central India from their original home in Bastar, northern India.
 They believe their main deity still resides in a cave in the Bastar region.
 According to Koya mythology, life originated from water.

 The Koya language, also called Koyi, is closely related to Gondi and has been strongly influenced by Telugu, the tongue of the neighboring Hindu population.
 The Koya are one of the few multi-racial and multi-lingual tribal communities in India.
 Most Koya speak either Gondi or Telugu, in addition to Koyi.